1 We Don’t Need the Water

 Top 5 Reasons We Oppose Poseidon Desal In Orange County

 In Huntington Beach, Poseidon Water – a private company owned by foreign investors – is proposing a $1.4 billion desalination plant.
-The plant would require local ratepayers to buy 50 million gallons of water per day, whether they need it or not, at twice the cost of imported water and four times higher than stormwater capture.
+The plant would require local ratepayers to buy 50 million gallons of water per day, whether they need it or not, at at nearly four times the cost of currently available water supplies.
 Over the last 15 years, Poseidon has spent over $1.6 million lobbying for the project.

 Here are five major problems with Poseidon’s proposal: